6uoMycop/notes/rdma/RDMA_API.md

 The Work Request completed successfully.

 > In RC QP, a CQE with successful status of a Send Request means that an ACK was received by the sender.
 However, In UC QP, a CQE with successful status of a Send Request means that the message was sent; it isn't indicate that the message was received by the remote side ...
 (You will get a successful CQE even if the remote side didn't receive this message)

+#### IBV_WC_RNR_RETRY_EXC_ERR
+This event is generated when the RNR NAK retry count is exceeded.
+This may be caused by lack of receive buffers on the responder side.

 ## Programming Examples Using IBV Verbs
 ### Code for Send, Receive, RDMA Read, RDMA Write